-If you have any leftovers, this Champion Chili heats up well on your stove or microwave.
+If you have any leftovers, this chili heats up well on your stove or microwave.
 Another suggestion for leftovers that I like to do is to serve over my homemade pizza dough as a meat topping, complete with mozzarella cheese and a little extra spaghetti sauce.
 Another way to stretch it is by adding a jar of spaghetti sauce and serving over pasta when you’re in need of an easy, fast dinner.

 In case that you’re unfamiliar with how to use this rare natural sweetener of allulose that is derived from fruits such as raisins, figs, and dates and its health benefits, I suggest visiting Lang’s Chocolates and browsing through their Keystone Pantry products.
 You can also connect with them on Facebook and Instagram. #Keystonepantry #Alluloserecipe

 You may also want to try my other entries I created for the Lang’s Chocolate Keystone Pantry Allulose Recipe Challenge with my Carrot Bars with Molasses-Coconut Frosting, Sweet and Spicy Oven Hash recipes, and Cocoa-Meringue Bars.

 My champion chili is a delicious main dish that takes the cooking stress away with its healthy and filling ingredients.

 - 7 cups of ready to use cooked kidney beans

 - 1-20 ounce can of petite diced tomatoes

 - 2 tablespoons of Keystone Pantry Allulose Natural Rare Sugar Sweetener

 - 1 small can 6-ounce of tomato paste